-Cayenne vs Red Pepper Flakes: Key Differences Compared
+Cayenne vs Red Pepper Flakes: Ground vs Crushed

 Quick Comparison

-Cayenne Pepper measures 30K–50K SHU while Red Pepper Flakes registers 15K–45K SHU — roughly equal in heat.
+Cayenne Pepper measures 30K–50K SHU while Red Pepper Flakes registers 15K–45K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Cayenne Pepper is known for its neutral and peppery flavor (C. annuum), while Red Pepper Flakes offers sharp and peppery notes (C. annuum).

 Cayenne Pepper